Code changes

 27 July 2022 — Annex 5 penalty uplift for causing death by dangerous driving

 On 27 July 2022, Annex 5 (Penalties) was updated to reflect the Police, Crime, Sentencing and Courts Act 2022, which raised the maximum sentence for causing death by dangerous driving, and for causing death by careless driving under the influence of drink or drugs, from 14 years' imprisonment to life imprisonment.
-The Sentencing Act 2020 also replaced the older Powers of Criminal Courts (Sentencing) Act 2000 in Annex 5's legislative references.
+Annex 4 (The road user and the law) was updated the same day, replacing the older Powers of Criminal Courts (Sentencing) Act 2000 with the Sentencing Act 2020 in its list of legislation.
 The PCSC Act 2022 brought the new maximum into force on 28 June 2022; the Highway Code annex caught up four weeks later.

 For the theory test: penalty-table questions on death-by-dangerous-driving now expect the "life imprisonment" answer, not "14 years".
 Older revision materials printed before mid-2022 still show 14 years — make sure your study source is post-July 2022.